NetLogo/Galapagos/public/modelslib/README.md

 The NetLogo Models Library is bundled with NetLogo.
 You can download NetLogo and the Models Library from http://ccl.northwestern.edu/netlogo/.

+## NetLogo Version Changes

+When the NetLogo version is bumped, a few changes are required:

+- Update the version in `build.sbt`
+- Update the expected version in `VersionTests.scala`
+- Resave the models using the `runMain org.nlogo.models.ModelsResaver` sbt command and then the `runMain org.nlogo.models.ModelsResaver3d` sbt command.
+These commands must be run separately as the switch for 3D mode is only read once globally.

 ## Licenses

 The models in this repository are provided under a variety of licenses.